ever-co/ever-gauzy/apps/desktop/README.md

-gauzy desktop with nstudio electron
+i4net Desktop with nstudio electron

 how to: